Search the Health Library

 From 2006 to 2014 she attended on the Pediatric Oncology unit at MSKCC, supervising the care of children while overseeing the work of fellows, residents, and nurse practitioners.
 In 2011 she began her specialization in the care of pediatric sarcoma patients, overseeing their care in a weekly clinic.

-Here at Johns Hopkins, Dr. Pratilas will continue her work on signal transduction pathways, concentrating on pediatric sarcomas, in order to develop novel therapeutics for children with these tumors.
+Dr. Pratilas continues her research on signal transduction pathways, concentrating on pediatric sarcomas, in order to develop novel therapeutics for children with these tumors.

 - Assistant Professor of Oncology and Pediatrics